 - (i) protecting cultural heritage from the adverse impacts of activities of the project; - (ii) supporting the preservation of cultural heritage and because of the integral part it plays in sustainable development, the NRPB hired a consultant to conduct a cultural heritage assessment of the Charles Leopold Bell Primary School (Annex 5) and to develop the relevant environmental and social risk management instruments to ensure compliance with ESS8 during the rehabilitation.
-These are the Chance Find Procedures (Annex 5) and a Cultural Heritage Management Plan (Annex 5, upon completion).
+These are the Chance Find Procedures (Annex 5) and a Cultural Heritage Management Plan (Annex 5).

 The Cultural Assessment recommendations include: a) Preservation/restoration of the main stone gate entrance, b) Preservation of the historic mango trees, c) Preservation of the building foundation and front steps.
-The Cultural Heritage Management Plan will be finalized prior to the bidding for the works.
+The Cultural Heritage Management Plan was finalized (Annex 5 of the ESMF) prior to the bidding for the works and proposes measures in line with the Cultural Assessment recommendations.